Chair, Foundation Board

 Isabella is a passionate supporter of numerous causes and is a life-long learner.
 She is involved in numerous charitable, professional, and community organizations in both Toronto and Vaughan and sits on several boards and committees.

 Rachel L. Blumenfeld

-Rachel Blumenfeld is a Partner at Miller Thomson LLP where her portfolio includes a focus on trusts and estates, tax law, charities and not-for-profit law.
+Rachel Blumenfeld is a Partner at Aird & Berlis LLP where her portfolio includes a focus on trusts and estates, tax law, charities and not-for-profit law.
 Rachel has significant experience in the not-for-profit sector, including, reviews of planned giving programs, assisting donors with tax-related matters, charities with the administration of bequests, interpreting new legislation, and has developed numerous privacy compliance programs.

 She is committed to her community and is involved with several organizations including the Society of Trust and Estate Practitioners (STEP), the Canadian Association of Gift Planners (CAGP) and the Toronto Partnership Minyan.
 She has Co-Chaired the STEP Canada National Conference from 2012 – 2014 and is the Chair of the 2015 Conference.
 She is also a recipient of the Ontario Bar Association-Trust & Estate Section 2012 Hoffstein Book Award for leadership in the Trust and Estate Bar.